SinsoledadFairy/Arduino/README.md

 // Unlocking is necessary to create accounts.
 ```
 This project uses OpenSSL for cryptographic operations (due to challenges with JavaScript’s native cryptography plugins).
 The keys are generated based on this, certificates are created using the keys, and the certificate authentication process is entirely managed on-chain.
-OpenSSL must be installed.You can download it from [openssl安装](https://slproweb.com/products/Win32OpenSSL.html).
+OpenSSL must be installed.You can download it from [openssl install](https://slproweb.com/products/Win32OpenSSL.html).
 The lightweight version is sufficient.
 After installation, add its /bin folder to your system path (It should be prioritized in the path list to prevent errors).
 ```
 openssl version  //Check that the OpenSSL version is correct
 ```